Mosasaur: Description

 Mosasaurs had a body shape similar to that of modern-day monitor lizards (varanids), but were more elongated and streamlined for swimming.
 Their limb bones were reduced in length and their paddles were formed by webbing between their long finger and toe bones.
-Their tails were broad, and supplied their locomotive power.
+Their tails were broad and laterally compressed, terminating in a fluke-like structure that served as the primary source of propulsion.

 Until recently, mosasaurs were assumed to have swum in a method similar to the one used today by conger eels and sea snakes, undulating their entire bodies from side to side.
 However, new evidence suggests that many advanced mosasaurs had large, crescent-shaped flukes on the ends of their tails, similar to those of sharks and some ichthyosaurs.
 Rather than use snake-like undulations, their bodies probably remained stiff to reduce drag through the water, while their tails provided strong propulsion.
 These animals may have lurked and pounced rapidly and powerfully on passing prey, rather than chasing after it.
+At least some species were also capable of aquaflight, flapping their flippers like sea lions.

 Early reconstructions showed mosasaurs with dorsal crests running the length of their bodies, which were based on misidentified remains of tracheal cartilage.
 By the time this error was discovered, depicting mosasaurs with such crests in artwork had already become a trend.

 Paleobiology

 Mosasaurs had double-hinged jaws and flexible skulls (much like those of snakes), which enabled them to gulp down their prey almost whole.
-A skeleton of Tylosaurus proriger from South Dakota included remains of the diving seabird Hesperornis, a marine bony fish, a possible shark, and another, smaller mosasaur (Clidastes).
+A skeleton of Tylosaurus proriger from South Dakota included remains of the flightless diving seabird Hesperornis, a marine bony fish, a possible shark, and another, smaller mosasaur (Clidastes).
 Mosasaur bones have also been found with shark teeth embedded in them.

 One of the food items of mosasaurs were ammonites, molluscs with shells similar to those of Nautilus, which were abundant in the Cretaceous seas.
 Holes have been found in fossil shells of some ammonites, mainly Pachydiscus and Placenticeras.
 These were once interpreted as a result of limpets attaching themselves to the ammonites, but the triangular shape of the holes, their size, and their presence on both sides of the shells, corresponding to upper and lower jaws, is evidence of the bite of medium-sized mosasaurs.
 Whether this behaviour was common across all size classes of mosasaurs is not clear.